Host A Summer Wine Tasting Party

 You don’t have to be a wine expert to host a wine-tasting party.
 To simplify the process, we have provided you with a guide to everything you need to have an exciting self-hosted wine-tasting event.
 Pro tip: Invite those you enjoy drinking with the most!

 One of the key ingredients for a successful wine-tasting party is preparation.

 - Store white and rosé wines in an ice bucket or fridge to ensure each wine is served at its optimal recommended temperature.
 But don’t serve them too cold or the aromas and flavors will be muted.

-- It’s important to always have snacks at a wine tasting table for the hungry guests, but also to help cleanse your palate between wines.
-While the guests are snacking, ask them to take note of which snacks pair well with which wines and compare after the tasting!
+- It’s important to always have snacks at a wine-tasting table for the hungry guests, but also to help cleanse your palate between wines.
+While the guests are snacking, ask them to take note of which snacks pair well with which wines and compare them after the tasting!

 - For snacks, a cheese board is always a good idea.
 Have each guest bring their favorite cheese, charcuterie and fruit and build the ultimate cheese board.